If you are using a domestic appliance at a business you better read this!

 Smaller manufacturers may be a bit more flexible on the warranty conditions and, providing that the levels of faults or calls are no more than normal they may let it slide.
 They don't have to, but they often will.
 Also, that can change if the problems or costs mount up.

-ISE (www.iseapplainces.co.uk) offer a "light commercial" warranty of three years that covers situations where you are on commercial premises and are washing normal laundry but, bear in mind it will not cover for use issues and breakage.
-Although the warranty from ISE obviously does cover electro-mechanical breakdown, in other words, component failures.
+ISE offered a "light commercial" warranty of three years that covers situations where you are on commercial premises and are washing normal laundry but, bear in mind that would not have covered for use issues and breakage as none will.

 Beyond that, you are looking down the barrel of commercial appliances with commercial prices and maintenance costs.
 Or, you simply accept that, on a commercial property, you will probably have no warranty and take the risk on yourself.